 Since becoming parents just under 5 years, we have visited Disneyland no less than 7 times.
 You read that right.
 We love Disneyland and it’s our vacation of choice – at least while we are in the little years.

 Although there is no way to avoid the hefty price of tickets into the Disneyland parks, there are a few ways you can save money at Disneyland:

 Purchase Character Shirts Ahead of Time

-Wearing character shirt is in no way a requirement, but if this is something you want to do, don’t buy them in the park!
+Wearing a character shirt is in no way a requirement, but if this is something you want to do, don’t buy them in the park!
 I have found Walmart of all places is the most affordable place to find Disney brand clothes for kids.
 This last trip, we spent 4 days in the park and the kids had a different shirt (or dress) to wear each day.
-I spent very little on these outfits and spread out my purchases over the couple of months before our trip and hid their goodies out of sight so they would stay nice until our trip.
+I spent very little on these outfits and spread out my purchases over a couple of months before our trip and hid their goodies out of sight so they would stay nice until our trip.

 Bring Your Lunch and Breakfast